Anti-Racism • Technology • Justice

 Black Creatives in the Online Gig Economy

-This project explores the experiences of Black creatives who sell original products on online platforms like Etsy, Shopify, and Amazon Handmade.
-The objective of this project is to study:
+This project explores the experiences of Black creatives who sell original products on platforms like Etsy, Shopify, TikTok, and Instagram.
+This project aims to study:

-Whether/how Black creatives navigate their racial identity in relation to their work.
+Β How Black creatives navigate their racial identity in relation to their work.Β

-How Black small business owners navigate the challenges and opportunities they encounter as leaders of platform sites and continue to make significant commitments to diversity, equity, and inclusion.
+How Black small business owners navigate the challenges and opportunities they encounter in their work.

 Mapping and Measuring the Digital Food Divide